Sheekaboom/FancyTimer/docs/timing/fdfd.rst

 Code
 -----------

-The following class was used to calculate the 2D FDFD solution:
+The following function was used to calculate the 2D FDFD solution:

-.. automodule:: python_matlab_comparison.FDFD.FDFD_2D
+.. automodule:: pycom.timing.FDFD.FDFD_2D
 	:members:

 The runtimes were generated with the following scripts: